billti/v8dbg/readme.md

 The resulting `v8dbg.dll` and symbols should be generated in the build directory.

+### Release builds

+The above will create a debug build by default.
+To build a release build, create a release directory to use and change the CMake command to:

+`cmake -G Ninja -DCMAKE_BUILD_TYPE=RelWithDebInfo ../`

 ## Testing

 Use the `runtests.bat` script in the root directory (after building) to run the